 #7 - Where are your competitors’ sites built?

 If you have 1-3 competitors who are THE businesses to compete with in the industry, they may have already done some market research to decide what web platform would work best for them, and in doing so, they may have created a standard in the industry that consumers in that industry now expect.

 I happen to know that many of the people that I want to reach hang out on sites that are hosted on Squarespace, and they also like and expect sites to look like the ones they spend time on already.
 My biggest web design competitor has a Squarespace site, and that tells me something!

 If you’re not sure where your competitors’ sites are built, you can right click any page of one of their sites (control+click on a Mac), and select “Inspect” in the window that appears.
 In the panel that opens up on the right side of your screen, press control+F (or command+F) and type in “WordPress” or “Squarespace” and hit “enter” to see what results come up!

 #8 - What does your gut tell you?

 Your intuition is not a voice to be ignored.
 If there’s a steady, quiet voice deep under the din of reasons to go with this platform or that one, then you want to really consider that voice.
 It’s probably saying something important that you need to pay attention to, whether it’s asking a question that you need answered or reminding you of something factor you don’t want to forget.
 If you’re chatting with ATG, we’re not pushy… but other design agencies can be, and you should never let them pressure you into choosing a platform your gut says is wrong for you!

 Was this helpful?
-If so, leave a comment below and tell me what tip has helped clarify for you where your next site will be built.
+If so, pin the post you never lose track of it!
+Then leave a comment below and tell me what tip has helped clarify for you where your next site will be built.
 I can’t wait to hear your answers!
-And if there’s anything else I can help you with when it comes to this decision, don’t hesitate to email me at firstname.lastname@example.org and reference this blog post.

 Hello!
 My name is Alexis.